BJP set to return to power as Modi wave sweeps most of India

 "The people on the ground are not buying the narrative of the opposition that people are under threat.
 People are doing well that they are looking forward to the next government of Narendra Modi.
 We have to realise that Modi's government inherited very weak economy and he done very phenomenal job (in the last five year)," BJP spokesman Amit Malviya said.

-The Modi wave not only swept through the Hindi heartland and Gujarat, as was expected, but also rippled through West Bengal, Odisha, Maharashtra and Karnataka.
-Only Kerala, Tamil Nadu, Andhra Pradesh and Telangana appeared untouched.

 In Odisha, the BJP was ahead in nine of the 21 seats and Biju Janata Dal was ahead in 11.
 In 2014, the BJD had won 20 seats and BJP took one.
-In Telangana, the Telangana Rashtra Samiti was leading in nine seats, the BJP in four and Congress in three.
 BJP ally, Janata Dal (United) was ahead in 16 seats.

 As votes for the seven-phase Parliamentary polls were counted on Thursday, the Trinamool Congress Party was leading in 25 of 42 seats of West Bengal while BJP was ahead in 15, up from two it held in 2014.
 The Left was wiped out in the state, once its citadel.